nik-bykoff/doc-flow/README.md

 - Display of documents in lists with filtering by tags capability.

 #### Week 4
-- Implementation of document search by title, author, and tags.
+- Implementation of document search by title, author, tags, and date.
 - Basic navigation panel for folders and tags.
 - Optimization of document display (pagination/limits).